History:

 Rating: 8.5/10

 This is a great straight up rock album.
 Nothing that will blow your socks off but it’s a very solid listen.
 I found it a bit derivative but overall they conduct their business well.
 “Mississippi Delta” is just a slower version of “Mississippi Queen”.
-The soul covers are quite boring and “Never Ending Song Of Love” doesn’t fit.
-However, “Unlock Your Mind” is really good, and “In The Wind” kicks ass.
+The soul covers are a bit boring and “Never Ending Song Of Love” doesn’t fit.
+However, “Unlock Your Mind” is really good, and both "Rockbustin' Blues" and “In The Wind” kick ass.
 “Shotgun” is also pretty fun too.
 Solid drumming and vocals, some heavy fuzz and wah wah, and a great vibe overall.